Skip to main content

 8) Abuse of Cloud Services

-The widespread adoption of cloud-based services has enabled businesses of various scales to securely store large volumes of data.
+The widespread adoption of cloud-based services has enabled businesses of various scales to store large volumes of data securely.
 However, the cloud’s unprecedented storage capacity also allows for abuse, allowing malicious software and unauthorized digital goods to be hosted and distributed by authorized users and hackers.

 This misuse compromises the integrity of the cloud service provider and poses significant cloud computing data security risks for its clients.
 Privileged users may inadvertently or deliberately violate service provider terms, exacerbating security issues in cloud computing.
-Diligent monitoring and strict enforcement of usage policies are essential to reducing the risks linked with the misuse of cloud services and maintaining data integrity and security.
+Diligent monitoring and strict enforcement of usage policies are crucial for reducing the risks associated with the misuse of cloud services and ensuring data integrity and security.

 9) Hijacking of Accounts